Early Years Foundation Stage (EYFS)

 Phonics in the EYFS

-At Meadow Primary we use Little Wandle Letters and Sounds as our systematic synthetic phonics programme.
+At Meadow Primary we use Little Wandle Letters and Sounds as our Systematic Synthetic Phonics (SSP) programme.

 Little Wandle Letters and Sounds Revised is a complete Systematic Synthetic Phonics programme (SSP) developed for schools by schools.
 Based on the original Letters and Sounds, but extensively revised to provide a complete teaching programme meeting all the expectations of the National Curriculum and preparing your children to go beyond the expectations of the Phonics Screening Check.